TYPO3-Console/TYPO3-Console/Documentation/CommandReference/Index.rst

 - Default: array ()

 `--excluded-extensions`
    Extensions which should stay inactive.
-This does not affect provided framework extensions or framework extensions that are required or part as minimal usable system
+This does not affect provided framework extensions or framework extensions that are required or part as minimal usable system.

 - Accept value: yes
 - Is value required: yes